CONUN-Global/conun-blockchain-smartcontract/README.md

 You can use CONUN Blockchain deployed Smart Contracts to get started with CONUN Distributed Supercomputing Platform.
 You can explore important features and use as a reference to build applications that can interact with blockchain networks.
 To know more about CONUN visit [CONUN homepage](https://conun.io/)

-## Getting started with SmartContracts:
+## Getting started with Smart Contracts:

 | **Smart Contract** | **Description** | **Smart Contract Language** |